brandon57/CSCI-474-Project1/README.md

 # CSCI-474-Project1

-This project is about creating a multiprocess program that uses fork and pipe to read a file
+This project is about creating a multiprocess program that uses fork and pipe to read a file.

 # These are the requirments for the project